sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

    - Expect the Portchannel to go down and come up depending on whether the member port comes back in 6 secs (MKA lietime)
 - When one member interface flaps, but the Portchannel has more member ports which are macsec enabled.
    - Expect Portchannel to remain up.

+#### Testcases: Operation portchannel remove and re-add members to fix CRC error

+  The portchannel member is removed from the portchannel, add/remove IP address.
+Add the interface back to portchannel with macsec enabled.
+  Check the behavior back

 #### MACsec session cannot be established under wrong MKA configuration